DefangLabs/samples/samples/feathersjs/README.md

 Short Description: A sample project demonstrating how to deploy a Feathers.js application using Defang.
 The application displays "DefangxFeathersjs" on the webpage.

-Tags: Feathers.js, Node.js
+Tags: Feathers.js, Node.js, JavaScript

-Languages: JavaScript, Node.js
+Languages:nodejs